JustinMWoodum/wlux_test_server/readme.md

 ##Server status
 The production server has moved to http://wlux.uw.edu/rbwatson as of 7/21/2013.
+The current code on http://wlux.uw.edu/rbwatson is current and in sync with the GitHub repo as of 8/24/2013.

 The code running on http://staff.washington.edu/rbwatson is now out of date and will be removed in the near future.

 The wlux_test_server code runs on http://wlux.uw.edu/rbwatson and is used to test server-side code while we're experimenting with WebLabUX utilities and "plumbing."
 I'll make sure that what is in the master repo is also on the server.

 To run the demo, go to http://wlux.uw.edu/rbwatson/start.php

 ##Release notes
+*24 Aug, 2013* - Finished porting the test site to use the web-service interface, the MySQL database, and support multi-task studies.
+However, it's still rather brittle so please let me know if you find something that breaks.

 *21 July, 2013* - Moved code to WLUX server.
 Started move of config functions to DB.
 Adopting a more consistent web-server interface for the web methods: All functions should return a json object that includes a _data_ object for sucessful calls or an _error_ object with some explanation, if not.

 **THIS BUILD IS NOT READY FOR RELEASE -- IT IS FOR TESTING/DEMO ONLY **